barryclark/jekyll-now/hackschool.md

 Person A above would get kicked out of Hack School very quickly (and actually ended up switching out of EE).
 Person B ended up doing very well in EE and beyond.
 ~~~~

-### <center>6.
-Is diversity a concern?</center>{: .acm-cerulean }
+<h3><center>Is diversity a concern?</center></h3>{: .acm-cerulean }

 <center>You bet it is!
-We will be reaching out to groups like ACM-W, WATT, SWE, PAQ, NSBE, and SHIP throughout this week.
+We have reached out to groups like ACM-W, WATT, SWE, PAQ, NSBE, and SHIP throughout this fall and will continue to do so.
+Our line-up of teachers and teaching assistants is already more diverse for it, and the leadership of these organizations is encouraging their members to join Hack School.
 The world of tech is missing out on a lot of wonderful ideas and impact.
 We want to change that.
 We welcome your feedback at any time (including now) for how we can do better.</center>

-### <center>7.
-Still have additional Questions?</center>{: .acm-cerulean }
+<h3><center>Still have additional questions?</center></h3>{: .acm-cerulean }

 <center>If you have any questions not answered above, please post them on our Facebook group: <a href="https://www.facebook.com/groups/1134478866601931/">UCLA ACM Hack School</a>.
-For any topics that need to be discussed privately, please email Ky-Cuong: <a href="mailto:kycuonghuynh@ucla.edu?Subject=Hack School Student Concern" target="_top">kycuonghuynh@ucla.edu</a> or Akhil Nadendla: <a href="mailto:anadendla@ucla.edu?Subject=Hack School Student Concern" target="_top">anadendla@ucla.edu</a></center>
+For any topics that need to be discussed privately, please email Ky-Cuong: <a href="mailto:kycuonghuynh@ucla.edu?Subject=Hack School Student Concern" target="_top">kycuonghuynh@ucla.edu</a></center>